Sigmund Freud: Religion

 Moreover, he perceived religion, with its suppression of violence, as a mediator of the societal and personal, the public and the private, conflicts between Eros and Thanatos, the forces of life and death.
 Later works indicate Freud's pessimism about the future of civilization, which he noted in the 1931 edition of Civilization and its Discontents.
 Humphrey Skelton described Freud's worldview as one of "stoical humanism".
 The Humanist Heritage project summed his contributions to understanding of religion by saying:

 Freud's ideas on the origins of the religious impulse, and the comforting illusion religion provided, were a significant contribution to a tradition of scientific humanist thought, in which research and reason were the means of uncovering truth.
 They also served to highlight the powerful resonance of childhood influences on adult lives, not least in the realm of religion.

 In a footnote in his 1909 case study of "Little Hans" (Analysis of a Phobia in a Five-year-old Boy), Freud theorized that the universal fear of castration was provoked in the uncircumcised when they perceived circumcision, and that this was "the deepest unconscious root of antisemitism".
-Freud, who had been circumcised as a child, was continually critical of circumcision and did not have his children circumcised.
+Freud, who had been circumcised as a child, was continually critical of circumcision and likely did not have his children circumcised.

+Occultism

+Like other scientists of his era, Freud maintained a complex relationship with the occult, driven by a strict rationalist outlook yet a persistent, documented interest in phenomena like parapsychology, mediumship, and thought broadcasting, which he approached despite an initial extreme skepticism.

+This topic was one of the causes of his break with Jung, whose theory of precognition he contested in 1909, considering it pure absurdity.

+After that, however, Freud approached the paranormal to better understand the dynamics of the unconscious, not for mystical or spiritual reasons, but because he considered it worthy of scientific attention, to the point of becoming a member of the British Society for Psychical Research in 1911.
+He went so far as to state:

+I am not one of those who dismiss a priori the study of so-called occult psychic phenomena as unscientific, discreditable or even as dangerous.
+If I were at the beginning rather than at the end of a scientific career, as I am today, I might possibly choose just this field of research, in spite of all difficulties.